What is an Indiana Criminal Record?

-Jail and inmate records in Indiana document the information rendered when a person is incarcerated in the Indiana corrections system.
-The Indiana Offender Database website allows interested citizens to find inmates currently in the Indiana correction system.
+Jail and inmate records in Indiana document the information rendered when a person is incarcerated in the Indiana Department of Corrections.
+The Indiana Offender Search allows interested citizens to perform an inmate search.
 These records are generated by law enforcement agencies and incarceration facilities in multiple jurisdictions across the state.
 Information in jail and inmate records are available in-person at the facilities for those that do not want to use the inmate lookup platform.
 Jail and inmate records include information on:

 - The name and aliases of the inmate in question

 - Details on the inmate’s crime

 - Information on the inmate such as birth date, gender, ethnicity, and more

 - Identification information such as mugshots and fingerprints

 - The date of incarceration and the estimated date of release